1-Bromonaphthalene: Synthesis and reactions

+The resulting 1-lithionaphthalene undergoes a second lithiation, in contrast to the behavior of phenyllithium.
+The 1,8-dilithio derivative is a precursor to a host of peri-naphthalene derivatives.

 Applications

+The compound is also used as a precursor to various substituted naphthalenes, but substituted bromonaphthalenes are more important commercially.

 Because of its high refractive index (1.656-1.659_{nD}), 1-bromonaphthalene is used as an embedding agent in microscopy and for determining the refraction of crystals.

-The compound is also used as a precursor to various substituted derivatives of naphthalene.